Localised prostate cancer

 • the prostate specific antigen (PSA) level

-• the size of your cancer.
-This is the T stage
+• how far the cancer has grown in your prostate - this is the T stage

 Ask your doctor or specialist nurse if you have any questions about this.

-Some doctors may use an older system that divides prostate cancer into 3 risk groups.
-These are:
+Some doctors may still use an older system.
+This divides prostate cancer into 3 risk groups.
+The term risk refers to how likely it is that your cancer will come back after treatment.
+The risk groups are:

-• low risk prostate cancer.
-This is the same similar to CPG 1
+• low risk prostate cancer - doctors consider this to be similar to CPG 1

-• medium or intermediate risk prostate cancer.
-This is the similar to CPG 2 and CPG 3
+• medium or intermediate risk prostate cancer - doctors consider this to be similar to CPG 2 and CPG 3

-• high risk prostate cancer.
-This is the same as CPG 4 and CPG 5
+• high risk prostate cancer - doctors consider this to be similar to CPG 4 and CPG 5

-Treatment for localised prostate cancer depends on your risk group.
+Treatment for localised prostate cancer depends on your CPG group.
 It also depends on:

 • your age and general health